‘This team was amazing in 1990’ – Milla lauds Argentina-slaying Cameroon squad | Goal.com

 🏟️ The goal that humbled the holders, lifted the roof off the San Siro and began @FecafootOfficie's 1990 #WorldCup fairy tale 🏆pic.twitter.com/XHJGCwEtPm

-Monday marks the 30th anniversary of the famous World Cup victory, and the 68-year old took to social media to praise the squad – describing them as ‘amazing’.
+Monday marks the 30th anniversary of the famous World Cup victory, and the 68-year-old took to social media to praise the squad.

 “This team was amazing in 1990,” the two-time Africa Player of the Year tweeted.